webtechnick/CakePHP-FileUpload-Plugin/readme.txt

 http://www.webtechnick.com/blogs/view/221/CakePHP_File_Upload_Plugin

 CHANGELOG:
+   4.2.0: Added a new 'required' key in Behavior settings that would produce a validation error if a file wasn't uploaded.
    4.1.2: Fixed a regression,  passing in custom settings to the helper now changes those settings.
    4.1.1: Bug fix displaying correct image path for Windows Servers.
    4.1.0: Added validation errors for the behavior.
 If an error is accurded durring an upload a validation error is thrown and presented to the user.